dsyou/FoodOrderSystem/README.md

 - When ordering a drink, the customer can additionally ask for ice cubes or/and lemon

 **Aditional feauteres**
-- It's possible to mix order items via one transaction
+- It's possible to mix order items in one transaction
-- It's possible to order itmes with specific quantity (from 1 to 998)
+- It's possible to order items with specific quantity (from 1 to 998)
 - It's possible to show/forgot current order and continue work with the new one

-**IMPORTANT!** The solution is extendable it is possible to add new postion( new cuisines/dishes) into application by editing Excel Workbook.
+**IMPORTANT!** The solution is extendable and it is possible to add new postion( new cuisines/dishes) into the application by editing Excel Workbook.
 This project supports only XSSF format (XSSF is the POI project implementation of the Excel 2007.xlsx file format)